 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Australian Finance Group's is 1.0458.
-This would suggest that Australian Finance Group's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Australian Finance Group's is 0.9483.
+This would suggest that Australian Finance Group's shares are less volatile than average (for this exchange).

 Australian Finance Group overview